JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-14.png)<br>
 <br>

-Create a new action chain that invokes this resetPage function.
-On the left side, go to `Actions` and hit `+ New Action Chain`.<br>
+With this new function added, navigate to our action chain that invokes the loadImage and loadDescription functions.
+Add a new `module function` that calls on the resetPage function.

 ![](/images/david-search-15.png)<br>
 <br>